karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [removeEpochswRailing.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/removeEpochswRailing.m)
 * **Purpose**: Identifies and removes epochs with railing artifacts in PPG signal data.
 Railing is identified by the presence of peaks that are too close together, which are not physiologically plausible.
 * **Inputs**:
-  *	'data': Matrix of PPG signal data, each column representing an epoch.
+  *	‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  *	'detected_peaks': Cell array with detected peaks for each epoch.
+  *	‘detected_peaks’ - Cell array containing detected peaks for each epoch
-  *	'fs': Sampling frequency of the PPG signal.
+  *	‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  *	'cleaned_data': Data matrix excluding problematic epochs.
+  *	‘cleaned_data’ - Data matrix excluding problematic epochs.
-  *	'valid_epochs': Logical array indicating whether each epoch is valid.
+  *	‘valid_epochs’- Logical array indicating whether each epoch is valid.
-  *	'removed_epochs': Indices of epochs removed due to railing.
+  *	‘removed_epochs’ - Indices of epochs removed due to railing.
 * **Process**:
   *	Examines the spacing between peaks within each PPG signal epoch to detect railing artifacts.
   *	Identifies problematic epochs as those with three or more peaks spaced fewer than a set minimum of data points apart (20).